 - Some students can become frustrated by the lack of direction causing behaviour to slide

-- Chose a question to investigate that will produce a result that can be explained using age-appropriate scientific knowledge.
+- Try to get students to chose questions to investigate that will produce a result that can be explained using age-appropriate scientific knowledge.
 For example, students can spend time investigating why different coloured sweets take different amounts of time to react with HCl.
 However, unless there is an appropriate conclusion to be drawn then the impact of the inquiry is limited.

 - Avoid open-ended inquiry where students can end up explaining phenomena using wrong science.